BroadleafCommerce/MicroservicesConcepts/concepts/00800-repositoryCustomizationContribution/README.md

 Goals:

+- Demonstrate new query method fragment contribution (interface only)
+- Demonstrate new concrete method implementation fragment contribution
 - Show concrete fragment contribution example overriding JpaTrackableRepository methods for JpaProductRepository.
 - Demonstrate the use of JpaTrackableRepositoryDelegateSupplier to use in the fragment for extension via composition